5 easy ways to cut the carbon cost of your wardrobe

 (Like, it really is fun, right?!)

 The brain is further excited by the process of purchasing desirable objects, and, so the science says, particularly when we believe that we have found a bargain.

-And so for the shopper’s subconscious, the fast fashion industry is manna from heaven.
+And so for the shopper’s subconscious, the fast fashion industry (and we really should talk about the term 'fast fashion') is manna from heaven.

 First up it feeds our lust for the hunt, supplying us with constantly changing storefronts and social media feeds delivering a never-ending catalogue of desirable objects.

 Then it pitches these shiny new garments - which we’d swear we’ve already seen hanging off models on the catwalk and celebs at Hollywood parties - at unbelievably low prices, often further discounted by ‘exclusive’, time-limited offers and eternal sales.

 So now our grey matter is congratulating us doubly: for discovering exciting new objects and at bargain prices – we are winning at shopping!